facebookresearch/fastMRI/LIST_OF_PAPERS.md

 The following is a short list of fastMRI publications.
 Clicking on the title will take you further down in this page where other links to the paper manuscript, preprints, code, etc. will be present.

-1. Zbontar, J., Knoll, F., Sriram, A., Muckley, M. J., Bruno, M., Defazio, A., ... & Lui, Y. W. (2018). [fastMRI: An open dataset and benchmarks for accelerated MRI](#fastmri-an-open-dataset-and-benchmarks-for-accelerated-MRI). *arXiv preprint arXiv:1811.08839*.
+1. Zbontar, J., Knoll, F., Sriram, A., Murrell, T., Huang, Z., Muckley, M. J., ... & Lui, Y. W. (2018). [fastMRI: An open dataset and benchmarks for accelerated MRI](#fastmri-an-open-dataset-and-benchmarks-for-accelerated-MRI). *arXiv preprint arXiv:1811.08839*.
 2. Zhang, Z., Romero, A., Muckley, M. J., Vincent, P., Yang, L., & Drozdzal, M. (2019).
 [Reducing uncertainty in undersampled MRI reconstruction with active acquisition](#reducing-uncertainty-in-undersampled-mri-reconstruction-with-active-acquisition).
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pages 2049-2058.
 3. Defazio, A. (2019).
 [Offset Sampling Improves Deep Learning based Accelerated MRI Reconstructions by Exploiting Symmetry](#offset-sampling-improves-deep-learning-based-accelerated-mri-reconstructions-by-exploiting-symmetry). *arXiv preprint, arXiv:1912.01101*.
 4. Knoll, F., Zbontar, J., Sriram, A., Muckley, M. J., Bruno, M., Defazio, A., ... & Lui, Y. W. (2020). [fastMRI: A Publicly Available Raw k-Space and DICOM Dataset of Knee Images for Accelerated MR Image Reconstruction Using Machine Learning](#fastmri-a-publicly-available-raw-k-space-and-dicom-dataset-of-knee-images-for-accelerated-mr-image-reconstruction-using-machine-learning). *Radiology: Artificial Intelligence*, 2(1), e190007.